If you’re looking for legit work-from-home sites, this post has a wealth of information to help you on your remote job search!

 Ashlee Anderson is the brains behind Work From Home Happiness.
 As a certified career coach, Ashlee offers a lot of insight on conducting your job search, prepping for interviews, and how to find a home-based career you’re passionate about.
 She also has reviews on companies, remote work leads, and insight on various work-from-home occupations like proofreading, transcription, and more.
 If you’re looking to work with a career coach, Ashlee offers one-on-one sessions too.

 Other Reputable Career and Personal Finance Sites I Recommend

 - Dollar Sprout

 - The Penny Hoarder

 If you’re uncertain about a job lead or company, check them out with the Better Business Bureau and Glassdoor.com.
-These two sites will give you a wealth of information about the company and their hiring practices.
+These two sites will give you a wealth of information about the company and its hiring practices.
 Next, perform a Google search and see what results come up.
-Often if an individual has had a poor experience with a company they often will post about it online.
-If you’re still struggling to figure out if a job is legit, always trust your gut — your intuition is most often right.
+Often if an individual has had a poor experience with a company they will post about it online.
+If you’re still struggling to figure out if a job is legit, always trust your gut, your intuition is most often correct in its assumptions.

 Whether you’re looking for a side job with a flexible schedule or you need to earn a full-time income, there are plenty of great resources to help you on your journey.
 Just be sure to take your time and track your applications.
 Unsolicited job offers are another area where scammers take advantage of unsuspecting job seekers.
 If you need help in this area, check out my Work From Home Career Planner.
 It can help you track your applications, research companies to make sure their legitimate, and organize your job search for less stress and more success!